 It is up to you whether you start by putting in the smaller stones or if you plant all of the plants first.
 Put pressure on the rocks or fill the spaces between them with dirt to make your rock arrangements seem more natural.

 As you can see above, anyone with some preparation and some muscle can create a miniature replica of the Rocky Mountains in their backyard by jokingly scaling the original mountains down and joking.
-Taking a more serious note, by following the essential steps of creating a rock garden and adding your personal touch, you will achieve a beautiful garden.
+Taking a more serious note, you will achieve a beautiful garden by following the essential steps of creating a rock garden and adding your personal touch.
 In other words, the key steps are.

 The best paints for painting stone are acrylic and acrylic enamel paints.
 This type of paint dries glossy and is suitable for painting rocks with a combination of dry and wet brushing techniques, as it dries shiny.